 This course, coordinated by the Office of Career Services, aims to allow students the opportunity to earn credit for their internship experience and make connections with their experience and academic coursework.
 BMGT 398a is offered in the fall and spring semesters with 1, 2, and 3 credit options.
 Students need to complete a minimum number of internship hours for each credit option (45 hours for 1 credit, 90 hours for 2 credits, 135 hours for 3 credits).
 The internship must take place during the semester in which the student is enrolled.
 BMGT 398a counts toward upper-level elective credit.

 Required assignments include activities such as work logs, supervisor evaluations, a reflection paper, and a final presentation (3 credit option only).
-There is no scheduled class time for this course, and course activities will primarily occur through Blackboard.
+There is no scheduled class time for this course, and course activities will primarily occur through Canvas.
 View a sample syllabus for course information (subject to change).

 - Current Resume